-Acceptance: Admission to graduate study does not imply acceptance into the School of Music for doctorallevel study.
+Acceptance: Admission to graduate study does not imply acceptance into the School of Music for doctoral-level study.
 A maximum of nine (9) hours of graduate work earned before one has gained admission to the School of Music can be applied towards a degree.
 To gain acceptance, one must:

-- Performance and Pedagogy: possess a master's degree; Music Education: possess a master's degree in music education and have at least three years of successful teaching experience; - b) take Diagnostic Entrance Examinations; - c) pass a Candidacy Audition (D.M.A. in Performance and Pedagogy, Applied areas only) prior to or during the first term of full-time residence or before completing nine (9) hours of course work; - d) pass a Candidacy Audition (D.M.A. in Performance and Pedagogy, Conducting Area only) prior to the first term of enrollment; - e) submit and gain approval for a portfolio of one's representative scores and/or recordings prior to the first term of enrollment (D.M.A. in Performance and Pedagogy, Composition area only); - f) pass all Entrance Examinations, D.M.A.
-Special Examinations (see specific areas in which the D.M.A. may be earned), and the Qualifying Examinations during the first term of enrollment; - g) consult with the academic adviser, have a major professor and an advisory committee appointed, and begin planning the total degree program early in the first term of attendance or before nine (9) semester hours have been earned; this process must be completed before taking the Qualifying Examination; - h) complete at least nine (9) hours of graduate course work relevant to one's degree plan with a cumulative grade-point average of 3.5;
+- a) Performance and Pedagogy: possess a master's degree; Music Education: possess a master's degree in music education and have at least three years of successful teaching experience; - b) take Diagnostic Entrance Examinations the Friday before school begins; - pass a Candidacy Audition (D.M.A. in Performance and Pedagogy, Applied areas only) prior to or during the first term of full-time residence or before completing nine (9) hours of course work;

+- d) pass a Candidacy Audition (D.M.A. in Performance and Pedagogy, Conducting Area only) prior to the first term of enrollment; - e) submit and gain approval for a portfolio of one's representative scores and/or recordings prior to the first term of enrollment (D.M.A. in Performance and Pedagogy, Composition area only); - pass all Entrance Examinations, D.M.A.
+Special Examinations (see specific areas in which the D.M.A. may be earned); - g) consult with the academic adviser, have a major professor and an advisory committee appointed, and begin planning the total degree program early in the first term of attendance or before nine (9) semester hours have been earned; - h) complete at least nine (9) hours of graduate course work relevant to one's degree plan with a cumulative grade-point average of 3.5; - by the end of the second semester, all doctoral students must: complete a Degree Planning Sheet, approved by the advisory committee.
+(Doctoral students should be counseled by their advisory committee before registering for courses); pass Qualifying exams.